The Problem

 schema = self.tools[tool_name]

-Automated evaluation of tool usage against expected patterns
+Automated eval of tool usage against expected patterns — runs in CI

 def evaluate_tool_correctness(trace, expected_tools):

-Automatic fallback when tool correctness drops below threshold
+Automatic fallback to human handoff when tool correctness drops below threshold

 class ToolCircuitBreaker: